keyboardDrummer/typeless/ARCHITECTURE.md

 // where does goto definition on the last expression jump to?
 ```

 If there is a dot assignment, Typeless will attach the location of that assignment to the assigned value, but only if there wasn't already an assigned location to an existing value, otherwise it will copy the attached location from the existing to the new value.
-Goto definition on the last `obj.name` line jumps to `name` in `obj.name = "Remy"`.
+Go-to definition on the last `obj.name` line jumps to `name` in `obj.name = "Remy"`.

 ## Trust levels
 When an exception occurs in user code during test execution, Typeless may choose to show an error not where the exception occurred but on any of the calls in the exception callstack.
 The decision on where to place blame is made using trust levels.
 Typeless has three trust levels: